krasserm/krasserm.github.io/_posts/2023-04-03-visual-chatgpt-search.md

 ***Update:** A* 🤗 *[Transformers Agent](https://huggingface.co/docs/transformers/transformers_agents) based implementation of the examples in this article is available [here](https://colab.research.google.com/github/krasserm/transformers-agent-examples/blob/main/image-search.ipynb).*

-A recent trend in software development uses large language models (LLMs) to understand natural language user input and to execute complex user instructions, autonomously decomposing them into simpler subtasks.
+A recent trend in software development uses large language models (LLMs) to understand user input in natural language and to execute complex user instructions by autonomously decomposing them into simpler subtasks.
 These LLMs are often augmented with application-specific reasoning skills and the ability to use external tools \[1\].
 LLM augmentation requires learning, either in-context learning (prompting) or fine-tuning.
 External tools help LLMs to execute specialized tasks for which the model itself doesn't have sufficient capabilities.
 This can be, for example, an external knowledge source for retrieving